Join abundance project

 Why do we do this?

-People with Down syndrome are an undervalued resource to build a better society.
-Because their skill set is different from everyone else, that difference is an essential element the community needs for its health.
-Building on your strengths, ideas and resources we can find creative ways to support your actions in community by building entrepreneurial opportunities as a collective.
-From community actions as a collective to your individual and group ideas, we will support you in creating wealth for yourself and for our society.
+Building on your strengths, ideas and resources, we can find creative ways to support your actions in community by growing entrepreneurial opportunities as a collective.
+From larger community actions to small-group and individual ideas, we will support you in creating wealth, in all its forms, for yourself and for our society.

 What are we going to do?